puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 ## What is Puppet?

-Before getting into the details of how Puppet works and how to correctly use it, let's take a moment to review what Puppet is and why it's worth learning.
+Before getting into the details of how Puppet works and to use it, let's take a moment to review what Puppet is and why it's worth learning.

-Put in the most general terms, Puppet is a configuration management tool that allows you to define changes and automate the maintenance of the systems in your infrastructure.
-What defines a tool, however, is how it helps you.
-Let's take a moment to review some of the ways Puppet can make your life easier.
+Put in the most general terms, Puppet is allows you to define a desired state for all the systems in your infrastructure.
+Once that state is defined, Puppet automates the process of getting your systems into that state and keeping them there.

+Of course, there are already a broad array of tools available to help manage systems.
+So what makes Puppet different?
+The details of Puppet's approach will be made clear as you continue with this guide, but let's take a moment now to review some of the key points up front.

 **Puppet is portable.** Its declarative language gives you a single syntax for describing desired state across Windows and Unix-like systems, network devices,